fujaba/fulib.org/src/main/resources/org/fulib/webapp/static/examples/minitutorial/step2.md

 There is a shoping-list with budget 30.00.
 There are shopping-Items with name meat, bread, and coal and with price 22.00, 10.00, and 10.00.
+Shoping-list has items meat and bread.

-We call add-item with list shoping-list and with item meat.
+We call add-item with list shoping-list and with item coal.
-As price of meat is less than budget of shoping list, add-item adds meat to items of list and add-item removes price of meat from budget of list and add-item answers with OK.
+As price of coal is less than budget of shoping-list, add-item adds coal to items of list and add-item removes price of coal from budget of list.